tlo-johnson/devtools/mutt/README.md

 Based off of [a-modern-mutt-setup](https://webgefrickel.de/blog/a-modern-mutt-setup) and [a-modern-mutt-setup-part-two](https://webgefrickel.de/blog/a-modern-mutt-setup-part-two).

 ## Deviations:
-- I'm using gpg to secure credentials.
+I'm using gpg to secure credentials.
 See [password management](https://wiki.archlinux.org/index.php/msmtp#Password_management) on the msmtp page.
+#### TLDR
+- `gpg --default-recipient-self -e <name of file containing password>`
+- Copy `<name of file containing password>.gpg` to credentials location (see [One-time setup](https://github.com/tlo-johnson/devtools/tree/master/mutt#one-time-setup))
+- Be sure to delete the file containing your plaintext password.
+I'm sure there's a way to do this without actually saving the file - just need to do some exploration at some later date.

 ## Required tooling
 - mbsync `brew install isync`.
 The package is called isync but the binary is called mbsync